 The food is, naturally, all Kolkata-style and served in small plates…because that’s just what restaurants do these days.
 You can expect typical dishes to include a Maacher cutlet (cod served with a classic Kolkatan mustard sauce, Kashundi); red onion pakoras with chilli sauce; a ‘whole Pomfret fish’ in a creamy sauce (hopefully you’ll get a tiddler, as these can grow to 1m long); and chicken cooked in cashew nut, saffron, and rosewater.

 For dessert, among the requisite kulfis & baked yoghurt, they’ve replicated a classic Kolkata treat from the Swiss patisserie Flury’s – their famed cardamom & coffee brownie with butterscotch ice-cream.

 And to drink, the Kolkata team have slapped together a mixed drinks list including the likes of the Indian Ruby (Ceylon arrack, ruby port, lemon, bubbly); the City of Joy (Pampelle Apertivo, watermelon, lime, mint); and the Kolkata Tonic, which blends gin, rosemary and Darjeeling tea syrup…

 You’ll want to bag yourself one of those.

-NOTE: Little Kolkata is open now.
+NOTE: Little Kolkata is open for lunch and dinner, Monday-Sunday.
 You can see the full menu, book a table, and find out more at their website right HERE.